72stom/Tes/README.md

   # Defines commands to be performed when player can be kicked
   # If player is not kicked then commands will be repeated every RepeatingAutoKickInterval seconds
   AutoKickCmds:
-  - cmi kick [playerName] &eYou have been kicked for idling more than [time]
+  - cmi kick [playerName] &eYou have been kicked for idling more than [time]ed for defined time
   # Defines worlds where players will not be placed into afk mode after they idled for defined time
   DisabledWorlds:
   - oneTestWorld